fetchai/genesis-fetchhub/fetchhub-4/5-security-update-v0.10.7.md

 We kindly ask all the validators to read through the following document once, and then wait for the upgrade height (block #11235813) to be reached before executing the steps in order to upgrade their nodes.

-In case of questions or issues, feel free to reach me on discord (@MissingNO57  - Jiří Vestfál#3589).
+In case of questions or issues, feel free to reach me on discord (@MissingNO57#3589).

 ## About the upgrade